Providers

 • Set the API key environment variable

-Any value works if your server does not enforce auth:
+Any non-empty value works if your server does not enforce auth:

 bash